-One of the most common uses for A/R loans is to finance the purchase of products needed to fill larger B2B orders.
+One of the most common uses for accounts receivable loans is to finance the purchase of products needed to fill larger B2B orders.
 By obtaining cash immediately, importers can often take advantage of favorable market conditions and pricing points to obtain additional inventory, allowing these firms to manage their contractual obligations in a cost-effective way.
 Invoice loans can also be helpful in dealing with financial emergencies, equipment breakdowns and necessary upgrades within the working environment.
-Whatever the business need, A/R lending arrangements can provide added flexibility in managing these obligations in a proactive and timely way.
+Whatever the business need, account receivable lending arrangements can provide added flexibility in managing these obligations in a proactive and timely way.

 Accounts receivable applications can usually be approved within one or two business days.
 Funding for these loans is also fast; disbursements typically occur within one working week after the approval decision.
 Asset-based lenders like 1st Commercial Credit and others can provide added financial flexibility in factoring for import-export firms and can help them to monetize the value of outstanding invoices to create added opportunities for growth and expansion in this highly competitive international marketplace.